realA10001986/Time-Circuits-Display/README.md

 - Data entry works as described above; remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
 - After entering data into all fields, the data is saved and the menu is left automatically.

+#### How to view light sensor info

+- Hold ENTER to invoke main menu
+- Press ENTER repeatedly until "LIGHT SENSOR" is shown.
+If that menu item is missing, a light sensor was not detected during boot.
+- Hold ENTER
+- Now the currently measured lux level is displayed.
+- Hold ENTER to exit the menu

 #### How to install the default audio files:

 - Hold ENTER to invoke main menu